-Web interface.
-The default IP address is 192.168.70.125, the default subnet address is 255.255.255.0, and the default host name is MMxxxxxxxxx, where xxxxxxxxxxx is the burned-in medium access control (MAC) address.
+Web interface (MM Control → Network Interfaces → External Network Interface (eth0)).
+The default IP address is 192.168.70.125, the default subnet address is 255.255.25.0, and the default host name is MMxxxxxxxxxxx, where xxxxxxxxxxx is the burned-in medium access control (MAC) address.
 The MAC address is on a label on the management module, below the IP reset button.

 - 1. If the IP configuration is assigned by the DHCP server, the network administrator can use the MAC address of the management-module network interface to find out what IP address and host name are assigned. - 2.
-Set your mobile computer to have an address with the same subnet as the management module; then, enter the address of the management module in your Web browser if you want to access the management module with a mobile computer.
+If you plan to use redundant management modules and want both to use the same IP address, disable DHCP (MM Control → Network Interfaces → External Network Interface (eth0) in the Web interface) and configure and use the static IP address.
+See the BladeCenter Management Module User's Guide for more information about configuring redundant management modules. - 3.
+If you want to access the management module with a mobile computer, set your mobile computer to have an address with the same subnet as the management module; then, enter the address of the management module in the Web browser on your mobile computer.